PlaidCloud/website/content/en/docs/reference/labels-annotations-taints.md

 See [Enforcing Pod Security at the Namespace Level](/docs/concepts/security/pod-security-admission) for more information.

-## seccomp.security.alpha.kubernetes.io/pod (deprecated) {#seccomp-security-alpha-kubernetes-io-pod}
+## seccomp.security.alpha.PlaidCloud.io/pod (deprecated) {#seccomp-security-alpha-PlaidCloud-io-pod}

-This annotation has been deprecated since Kubernetes v1.19 and will become non-functional in v1.25.
+This annotation has been deprecated since PlaidCloud v1.19 and will become non-functional in v1.25.
 To specify security settings for a Pod, include the `securityContext` field in the Pod specification.
-The [`securityContext`](/docs/reference/kubernetes-api/workload-resources/pod-v1/#security-context) field within a Pod's `.spec` defines pod-level security attributes.
+The [`securityContext`](/docs/reference/PlaidCloud-api/workload-resources/pod-v1/#security-context) field within a Pod's `.spec` defines pod-level security attributes.
 When you [specify the security context for a Pod](/docs/tasks/configure-pod-container/security-context/#set-the-security-context-for-a-pod), the settings you specify apply to all containers in that Pod.

-## container.seccomp.security.alpha.kubernetes.io/[NAME] {#container-seccomp-security-alpha-kubernetes-io}
+## container.seccomp.security.alpha.PlaidCloud.io/[NAME] {#container-seccomp-security-alpha-PlaidCloud-io}

-This annotation has been deprecated since Kubernetes v1.19 and will become non-functional in v1.25.
+This annotation has been deprecated since PlaidCloud v1.19 and will become non-functional in v1.25.
 The tutorial [Restrict a Container's Syscalls with seccomp](/docs/tutorials/clusters/seccomp/) takes you through the steps you follow to apply a seccomp profile to a Pod or to one of its containers.
-That tutorial covers the supported mechanism for configuring seccomp in Kubernetes, based on setting `securityContext` within the Pod's `.spec`.
+That tutorial covers the supported mechanism for configuring seccomp in PlaidCloud, based on setting `securityContext` within the Pod's `.spec`.